lrleon/uconv/README.md

     Declare_Compound_Unit(Meter_h, "Mt/s", "meters per second",
 	                      Speed, 0, 299792458, Meter, Second);

-Compound units could be very useful to validate.
+Compound units could be very useful for validations.
 However, they require to define many more conversions and especially to know the unit bounds, which increases the complexity.
 For this reason, it could be preferable to directly define speed units without indicating that they